Oxyeleotris marmorata: Uses

-This species is an economically important fish, being sought after by local commercial fisheries and farmed.
-It can also be found in the aquarium trade.
-It is highly popular among the Chinese community due to its fine texture and tasty white flesh, and is believed to have healing properties.
+It is highly popular among the Chinese community due to the flavor and texture of its white flesh, and is believed to have healing properties.
 It is said, best eaten after surgeries or childbirths.
 In Malaysia, commercialization of this type of fish is not widely established.
 Demands are largely dependent on wild populations, thus fetching high prices in the market.
 In Thailand, this species has been cited in to the folk tale of Central Thailand's pla bu thong ("ปลาบู่ทอง"; golden goby) tales have known as well, and was taken to create a television series and movies several times.
 The content is similar to Cinderella.